 Netflix Premium Plan: for families, or finer tastes

-The Premium plan is the most expensive of the three, at £9.99 / $15.99 / AU$17.99 per month.
-It’s a small monthly increase, though it will add up over the course of a year.
+The Premium plan is the most expensive of the three, at £13.99 / $17.99 / AU$19.99 per month., and like Standard, it's about 2 dollars more per month following October 2020's price hike.
+Premium is a small increase over Standard per month, though it will add up over the course of a year.

 The main draw here is Ultra HD streaming, meaning you can watch all the 4K-ready content on Netflix the way it was meant to be seen.
 Naturally if you don’t have a 4K TV or 4K monitor, this will be somewhat wasted on you, so make sure you have devices that are able to play the resolution of the plan you’re going for.